Doomlazer/SCI-Debug-Resources/README.md

 The goal of this resource is to:

 1. Collect the most up-to-date information about these game specific debuggers.
-2. Provide the needed files for people uncomfortable with hex editing or exporting patches.
+2. Provide the needed files for people unfamiliar with hex editing or exporting patches.
 3. Fix broken debug features and add new useful commands where possible.

 Currently a work in progress.
 Contributions and suggestions are welcome.